sandboks/odin-tictactoe/README.md

 # TODO
 - add variable CPU difficulty
 - add an intro screen
-- add a 2nd screen where you choose the number of rounds to play
+- add a 2nd screen where you choose the number of rounds to play?
 - update the HUD to include number of rounds won

 # SUPERFLUOUS EXTRAS I'D LIKE TO DO